What can be better than Rome weekend break? Or a romantic weekend in Rome? Check this post for ideas for the perfect weekend break in Rome!

 You know, it’s pretty hard to plan the weekend trip if two of you live in different countries.
 The destinations are usually limited and arrival/departure times usually don’t match.
 Personally, I don’t like arriving much earlier.
 Or much later.
 In the perfect situation, you arrive at the same time in the same airport and go discovering the country together but then can almost never happen.

-It’s amazing when you have a whole week so spend in one city: your traveler’s pace can be much slower and there is no need to walk until your feet are sore.
+It’s amazing when you have a whole week so spend in one city: your traveller’s pace can be much slower and there is no need to walk until your feet are sore.
 But life is unfair and often you have only a weekend so spend in one of the most amazing cities on earth.

 Romantic trips are usually very different from the trips with the main purpose of sightseeing.
-During the romantic trips, you usually want to have a dinner in a cozy place and walk at night, holding hands and talking about life preferably in a nice neighbourhood :D.
+During the romantic trips, you usually want to have a dinner in a cosy place and walk at night, holding hands and talking about life preferably in a nice neighbourhood :D.

 We went to Rome for a Valentine’s Day weekend and I feel like it cannot be more romantic than that.